The Importance of Age-Related Eye Disease Studies

 AMD is a leading cause of vision loss in America and typically develops after 50.
 The macula is a tiny part of the eye’s retina.
 It’s responsible for producing your central field of vision, crucial for driving, reading, and seeing the details in your view.
 AMD causes the macula to degenerate, which causes you to lose your central field of vision.
 Although you don’t lose your entire vision, losing your central field is enough to impair your eyes and affect your activities.

 There are two causes of degeneration in the macula, drusen (yellow deposits of lipids) under the retina or new blood vessel growth under the retina.
-In the former, the drusen come from natural waste deposits from the retina.
+In the former, the drusen comes from natural waste deposits from the retina.
 If they aren’t flushed out naturally, they cause a blockage and prevent nutrients from getting into the retina.
 It’s also called “dry” AMD and is generally slow to develop.
 In the latter, “wet” AMD, lots of tiny blood vessels start growing under the retina and subsequently bursting.
 The leaks in these vessels can cause you to lose your vision faster than in dry AMD.

 AMD was one of the main diseases the age-related eye disease studies wanted to focus on.
 Far too many Americans are suffering from a loss of vision due to it.
 The more you know about conditions like AMD, the more able you will be to prevent such diseases from happening in your or a loved one’s life.
 This is why it’s important to stay up to date on such research.